notsweting/DMOJ-solutions/README.md

 Catalogue of DMOJ problems with finer tags: https://docs.google.com/spreadsheets/d/1EFGf43P-t-GN9UjjExuoOEy-Hwfm9YoAAw9P7zI3kig/edit?usp=sharing

 See a problem that I've solved and want the solution posted?
-Get in touch with me on Discord (@notsweting)
+Create an issue, or get in touch with me on Discord (@notsweting)